tobna/ForAug/README.md

 ### Downloading ForNet

-We will soon release the code for creating (or downloading) the ForNet dataset, aswell as code to use it.
+We will soon release the code for creating (or downloading) the ForNet dataset, as well as code to use it.

 ### Creating ForNet from Scratch